plotly/Kaleido/src/py/README.md

 # where `fig_objects` is a dict to be expanded to the fig, path, opts arguments.
 ```

-There are shortcut functions if just want dont want to create a `Kaleido()`.
+There are shortcut functions which can be used to generate images without creating a `Kaleido()` object:

 ```python
 import asyncio